CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

     ![Edit Doc](./media/edit-doc-01.png)

-At this stage, prices can also be modified, depending on the plugin's configuration settings, which will be explained later.
+At this stage, prices can also be modified, depending on the plugin's configuration settings, which is explained in [Configuration](configuration.md).

     ![Edit Doc](./media/edit-doc-02.png)

-The item list can be filtered by the item status, which may currently be "Pending" or "Error".
+which may be "Pending" or "Error" for document that is in the process of being created.
 Pending items are still being worked on, and errors may arise during the import of individual items.
 Since the document is still in progress, no items can be sent to SAP at this stage, meaning no item will have a "Done" status.

     ![Edit Doc](./media/edit-doc-03.png)

-In case the document contains a large number of items (e.g., 10,000), and we cannot view all items on screen, we can filter the list to show only those items with an Error status.
-This allows us to investigate the cause of the error, delete the affected items, correct them in Excel, and then re-import them.
+In case the document contains a large number of items (e.g., 10,000) and we cannot view all items on screen, we can filter the list to show only those items with an Error status.
+This allows us to investigate the cause of the error, delete the affected items, correct them in Excel and then re-import them.

     ![Edit Doc](./media/edit-doc-04.png)
     ![Edit Doc](./media/edit-doc-05.png)